codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 max-width="50%"
 %}

-If you create a new branch in your repository, Codefresh automatically builds it and also store the resulting Docker image.
+If you create a new branch in your repository, Codefresh automatically builds it and also stores the resulting Docker image.

 ```
 git checkout -b another-branch